antonhagser/auth/docs/Services.md

 -   Verify tokens such as access tokens and refresh tokens, email verification tokens, and password reset tokens
 -   Connect with third-party user databases such as LDAP and Active Directory

+#### Future plans

+Move parts such as token validation out of AuthCore into an Edge Service.
+While scaling AuthCore horizontally is possible (and should be done, within reason), it would be better to move the token validation logic into a seperate service to reduce the load on AuthCore, having a separate service for token validation would also allow for more flexibility in the future.

 ### Platform Service

 The dashboard is the main interface for the platform.
 It is an application that allows administrators to manage users, clients, and other settings.